langchain-ai/langgraph/docs/docs/cloud/quick_start.md

 ![API Docs page](./deployment/img/api_page.png)

 You won’t actually be able to test any of the API endpoints without authorizing first.
-To do so, click on the Authorize button in the top right corner, input your `LANGCHAIN_API_KEY`  in the `API Key` box, and then click `Authorize` to finish the process.
-You should now be able to select any of the API endpoints, click `Try it out`, enter the parameters you would like to pass, and then click `Execute` to view the results of the API call.
+To do so, grab your Langsmith API key and add it at the top where it says `API KEY (X-API-KEY)`.
+You should now be able to select any of the API endpoints, click `Test Request`, enter the parameters you would like to pass, and then click `Send` to view the results of the API call.

 ## Interact with your deployment via LangGraph Studio